timoore/vsgCs/README.md

 ---

 ## News
+- February 10, 2025: vsgCs now uses vcpkg for managing its dependencies.
+See [INSTALL.md](INSTALL.md) for details.
 - June 12, 2023: Version 0.4 is released!
 This release is dedicated to the memory of Alicia Hills Moore (1930-2023).
 My mother was fascinated by computer graphics and interviewed many of its pioneers during a long career as a journalist.